JohnnyFee/johnnyfee.github.io/source/_posts/2022-04-20-klotlin-tutorial.md

 A sequence differs from an iterator in a similar way.
 An iterator is a way of getting each element from an existing collection exactly once.

 Sequences are backed by *generators*.
 A generator is a function that will provide the next item in the sequence.
+Sequences are appropriate when getting the next element is very expensive, or even on collections of unbounded size.

 Because sequences are lazy—only generating the next element when it is needed—they can be very, very useful in optimizing operations, even on collections with fixed content.